5 French Plays to Master the Art of Français Conversation Quickly

-So when my French teacher suggested we read one together several years ago as part of class, I secretly balked at the idea.
+When my French teacher suggested we read a play together several years ago as part of class, I secretly balked at the idea.

 But then we started reading.
 We read together in class.
 I read at home in my spare time, with and without my husband.
 And I started to realize something.